francois2metz/asilite/README.md

 ## Usage

-You will need docker to run asitext.
+You will need docker to run asilite.

 On development, run: